 Whether one study attributes the increase to the pandemic or another attributes it to people being more open about their mental health struggles, updated statistics show that a large percentage of our population is living with a mental illness and many are not receiving the necessary support.
 In Oct.
 2021, several groups declared a national state of emergency in child and adolescent mental health.
 The American School Counselor Association (ASCA) recommends at least one counselor for every 250 students, however, the national average is 444 students per counselor.

 Teachers are being impacted as well.
-In February of this year, a survey from the National Education Association (NEA) found 55% of educators want to leave teaching early due to burnout over massive labor shortages.
+In February of 2022, a survey from the National Education Association (NEA) found 55% of educators want to leave teaching early due to burnout over massive labor shortages.
 Some studies have even found burnout symptoms can resemble that of depression.

 According to a nationwide survey of nearly 1,200 college students by TimelyMD, 69% of students reported experiencing mental health issues such as stress, anxiety, and depression.